Important tips for best management

 Fertilizer source: Ammonia can damage crops through direct toxicity while nitrate will damage seedlings by desiccation through the salt effect.
 Canola is sensitive to both the salt effect and direct toxicity, which is why there is no distinction made between products containing straight ammonium and those containing a mixture of ammonium and nitrate N when it comes to safe seed-placed N rates for canola.
 Products such as polymer coating (e.g.ESN) and urease inhibitors (e.g. Agrotain) can allow for higher safe-rates of seed-placed urea by lowering the concentration of ammonia that is in contact with the seedling.
 Anhydrous ammonia should never be placed in the seed row.
 Link to Product Choices section.

 Row space: Wider rows increase the risk of seedling damage and yield loss, assuming that fertilizer rates per hectare (or acre) stay the same.
 The same amount of fertilizer directed into fewer rows (due to wider spacing) increases the concentration of fertilizer in each seed row.
-(Link to paragraph on RWU.)
+(Link to section on Seedbed Utilization.)

 Application rate: The higher the N rate, the higher the risk of emergence damage and yield loss.